 What is Quick Search?

-Quick Search is an interdisciplinary search and discovery tool that allows you to find physical and online resources on a wide range of topics in a variety of formats, including articles in journals, magazines & newspapers, books, games, maps, music, periodical titles, reports, videos and more.
+Quick Search is an interdisciplinary search and discovery tool that allows you to find physical and online resources on a wide range of topics in a variety of formats, including articles (in journals, magazines and newspapers), books, games, maps, music, periodical titles, reports, videos and more.